lucasnegri/Project-Management-Website/README.md

 **create_team.html**
 This template is used to display the create team form.
 It includes form fields for the team name, objective, color, and members.
 The form is submitted to the create_team view, which processes the form data and creates the new team.

+**manage_Team.html**
+This template is used to display a view of a specific team for the user.
+It shows all the information about that team and a list.
+If the current user is the creator of the team, it should let that administrator to add/remove users from the team.

 ***